frosk1/ScalpTrader-IBTWS/README.md

-# ScalpTrader code related to using the Interactive Brokers API
+# Code for the Interactive Brokers articles

+This repository contains the Python Interactive Brokers TWS API and example code from the articles at ScalpTrader.com